 Your job can take a toll on your body.
-From being a baker constantly kneading dough to a construction worker using heavy machinery each day, your body is put through the ringer.
-Over time, the constant tasks you do for work may cause more than exhaustion.
+No matter your profession, over time, the constant tasks you perform cause more than exhaustion.
 They may lead to serious injury.

 What Are Repetitive Stress Injuries?